 Overview

-"Bump Hunting" refers to the procedure of mapping out local regions of the input space (attribute/feature/predictor) where a target function of interest, usually unknown, assumes larger (or smaller) values than its average over the entire space.
-These sought of extreme values in the target function are also known as local/global extrema.
+The general problem in "Bump Hunting" (BH) is to identify, characterize and predict hidden structures in the data that are informative and significant.
+In practice, "Bump Hunting" refers to the task of mapping out local regions of the input space (attribute/feature/predictor) where a target function of interest, usually unknown, assumes larger (or smaller) values than its average over the entire space.
+These sought-after regions of extreme values in the target function are also known as local/global extrema supports.
+The input space to perform the "Bump Hunting" search may be any low or high-dimensional space where inputs may be any variables such as attributes, features, predictors, etc. The target function may be any function of interest.
+See the Wiki page for details.

 The picture below illustrates the idea.
 The sunshine over the mountain range shows how light can uncover peaks, highlands and valleys, just like we want to do for data structures in the target function by "Bump Hunting".